iotaledger/susee-streams-poc/README.md

   * Can also be used to imitate an *ESP32 Sensor* on x86/PC platforms including the possibility to be remote controlled
 * [Management Console](management-console)<br>
-  * Imitates the processes needed for *Initialization* of the sensor and the monitoring of *Sensor Processing*
+  * Imitates the processes needed for *Initialization* of the *Sensor* and the monitoring of *Sensor Processing*
   * Manages the *Add/Remove Subscriber* workflows
   * Manages multiple channels resp. *Sensors* using a local SQLite3 database

-The Streams Channel used for the SUSEE project generally can be described as follows:
+The *Streams* channel used for the SUSEE project generally can be described as follows:
-* One single branch per sensor
+* One single branch per *Sensor*
-* Sensor will be a subscriber and will be the only publishing actor in the single branch
+* The Sensor will be a subscriber and will be the only publishing actor in the single branch
-* Energy provider will be the author
+* The energy provider will be the author of the *Streams* channel
 * Additional stakeholders (e.g. home owner) could be added as reading subscribers to the single branch
 * Handshake:
-  * The *Sensor* initialization (initial handshake consisting of announcement/subscription/keyload) between sensor and the channel author will be done before a sensor is installed in a home, which means for the inital handshake the limitations of lorawan don't apply
+  * The *Sensor* initialization (initial handshake consisting of announcement/subscription/keyload) between *Sensor* and the channel author will be done before a *Sensor* is installed in a home, which means for the initial handshake the limitations of LoRaWAN don't apply
-  * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the sensor will have to be able to receive new keyload information downstream via lorawan
+  * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the *Sensor* will have to be able to receive new keyload information downstream via LoRaWAN
-* The current POC versions of the *ESP32 Sensor* and the *streams-poc-lib* test application are using WiFi to connect to the *IOTA Bridge*.
-  * For *Sensor* *Initialization* this is similar to a wired SLIP (Serial Line Internet Protocol) connection that might be used.
-  * For *Sensor Processing* it has to be taken into account that the LoRaWan connection used in production will be much slower than the WiFi connection used for the POC.

 ## Prerequisites